 The CBI is the UK's premier business lobbying organisation, providing a voice for employers at a national and international level, from FTSE 100 companies to start ups, and trade associations.

-Our work with Google allows us to reach out to wide audiences with our events via Google's live streaming platforms.
+Our work with Google UK and Ireland allows us to reach out to wide student audiences with our events via Google's live streaming platforms.
 See our work with Google here: https://vimeo.com/119951231#at=0

-Inspiring the Future is our sister programme run by the Education and Employers Taskforce, which connects state schools with employers and people from the world of work.
+Inspiring the Future is our sister programme run by the Education and Employers Taskforce, which connects state schools with employers and people from the world of work to volunteer in careers activities and days.

 London 2012 saw the UK as a host of a world-class multi-sporting event.
 Ambassadors of London 2012 helped inspire the next generation of young people in sport, activity and healthy competition.